indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_resources_data.rst

-If this mode is in use, you will need to enable Python's filesystem importer (:ref:`config_type_python_interpreter_config_filesystem_importer`) or define custom Rust code to have ``OxidizedFinder`` *index* resources or else the embedded Python interpreter will fail to initialize due to missing modules.
+If this mode is in use, you will need to enable Python's filesystem importer (:ref:`config_type_python_interpreter_config_filesystem_importer`) or define custom Rust code to have :py:class:`oxidized_importer.OxidizedFinder` *index* resources or else the embedded Python interpreter will fail to initialize due to missing modules.